Recent News

 was published in 2011; Part 2 (Volume 4B, 714 pages, now in its

 second printing) was published at the close of 2022.
-I'm hoping
+The

-to make the first 250 or so pages of Volume 4C available
+first 275 or so pages of Volume 4C will be published soon,

-While preparing many of the new exercises in Volume 4B, I spent
+While preparing many of the new exercises in Volumes 4B and 4C, I spent

 a lot of time